Office of Sustainability Staff

 Matthew Muchna, Manager

 Matthew has his M.A. in Applied Sociology from NAU with a focus on Documentary Studies and Environmental Planning.
 His Graduate research was looking at social vulnerabilities faced by longtime residents in the Southside neighborhood through the Rio “de Flag” Project.
 Matthew’s past experiences span the spectrum of User Experience (UX) Design Research, Community Outreach and Facilitation, and Restaurant Management.
-This experiences help him craft creative solutions to solve many different types of problems.
-His focus is on strengthening the culture of sustainability at NAU and creating a road-map to carbon neutrality alongside community and regional partners.
+These experiences help him craft creative solutions to solve many complex problems.
+His focus is on empowering students, strengthening the culture of sustainability at NAU, and creating a road-map to carbon neutrality .
 He is a long-distance trail runner and an average ping-pong player.

 Abigail Harman, Conservation Manager